fuzzylogicxx/fuzzylogic/posts/first-play-with-css-container-queries.md

 draft: false

 ---
-In responsive design we generally want the same component to get different styles in different contexts.
-Up until recently the only “context” that we could check was the _viewport_ size, which wasn’t ideal.
-For example sometimes you want an element to be styled one way in a main content column but differently in a sidebar, and querying the viewport ain’t gonna help with that.
+In responsive design we generally want a single component to get different styles in different contexts.
+Up until recently the prevailing method of context-awareness was to use a CSS media query to query the _viewport_ size.
+This wasn’t ideal.
+For example you might want an component to be styled differently when in a narrow context such as a sidebar (regardless of the device size), and viewport-based queries don’t help with that.

-But recently, everything changed.
+But everything has changed.
 We can now use CSS to query the size of any given container and [this feature is supported in all major browsers](https://caniuse.com/css-container-queries).

 There’s a bit of new syntax to learn, so I recently had [my first play with container queries](https://codepen.io/fuzzylogicx/pen/xxaeVbQ?editors=1100) on codepen.